 Researched by NASA investigators in the 1990s as one of the crops to sustain long-term space exploration, every stage of the cowpea is edible.
-Their seeds are extremely high in protein and their leaves and immature pods, also nutritious, are quite tasty.
+Their seeds are extremely high in protein and their leaves and immature pods, also very nutritious, are quite tasty and versatile.

 Cowpeas are strongly tap-rooted, as opposed to the shallow lateral root systems of common beans.
 This means cowpeas are more tolerant of water stress and less than ideal soils.
 Interestingly, if irrigation is used, cowpeas tend to focus more on vegetative growth which results in delayed maturity.